Reflection of 'colonial mindset': India on European Parliament's Manipur resolution

 External Affairs Ministry spokesperson Arindam Bagchi said such interference in India's internal affairs is "unacceptable".

-In the resolution, the Brussels-based European Parliament strongly urged the Indian authorities to put in place all necessary measures to promptly halt the violence in Manipur and to protect all minorities.

-"We have seen that the European Parliament held a discussion on developments in Manipur and adopted a so-called urgency resolution," Bagchi said.
+"We have seen that the European Parliament held a discussion on developments in Manipur and adopted a so-called urgency resolution," he said.

-"Such interference in India's internal affairs is unacceptable, and reflects a colonial mindset," he added.
+"Such interference in India's internal affairs is unacceptable, and reflects a colonial mindset," Bagchi added.

 The spokesperson said Indian authorities at all levels, including the judiciary, are seized of the situation in Manipur and are taking steps to maintain peace and harmony and law and order.